litleWY/Lumbar-Spine-Disc-Disease-Prediction/README.md

 The challenge uses a diverse dataset from multiple institutions worldwide to improve classification standards and develop tools for automated disease assessment.

 The datasets could be downloaded at https://www.kaggle.com/competitions/rsna-2024-lumbar-spine-degenerative-classification/data

+This is the notebook that I learned from it: https://www.kaggle.com/code/hugowjd/rsna2024-lsdc-densenet-submission